 New Fixed Rappel Anchors in the Trapps

 There are five new fixed rappel anchors in the Trapps.
+Updates to the fixed anchors and more here.
 The tree anchors on the Mohonk Preserve climbs No Picnic, Double Chin, Jackie, Betty and Baby were removed and half inch stainless steel bolted rappel anchors were installed in their place in mid-July.

 Leading up to the installation of these permanent anchors was a very careful, lengthy review and approval process hammered out between the Gunks Climbers’ Coalition(GCC), the Mohonk Preserve, and the Preserve’s Land Stewardship Committee and the Bolting Sub Committee, according to Jon Ross, Associate Director of Visitor Services, and Dustin Portzline and Jason Beaupre of the GCC.